 We maintain an allowance for doubtful accounts to provide coverage for probable losses from our receivables.
 We determine the adequacy of the allowance by estimating the probability of loss based on our analysis of the client's creditworthiness, among other things, and specifically provide for exposures where we determine the receivables are impaired.
-At September 30, 2021, total receivables amounted to \$793 million, net of an allowance for doubtful accounts of \$37 million.
-As of that date, Financial Advisory and Asset Management fees, receivables from Lazard Ltd subsidiaries and customers and other receivables comprised 69%, 12% and 19% of total receivables, respectively.
-At December 31, 2020, total receivables amounted to \$875 million, net of an allowance for doubtful accounts of \$37 million.
-As of that date, Financial Advisory and Asset Management fees, receivables amounted to \$875 million, net of an allowance for doubtful accounts of \$37 million.
-As of that date, Financial Advisory and Asset Management fees, receivables from Lazard Ltd subsidiaries and customers and other receivables comprised 71%, 15% and 14% of total receivables, respectively.
+At September 30, 2021, total receivables amounted to \$700 million, net of an allowance for doubtful accounts of \$37 million.
+As of that date, Financial Advisory and Asset Management fees, and customers and other receivables comprised 78% and 22% of total receivables, respectively.
+At December 31, 2020, total receivables amounted to \$743 million, net of an allowance for doubtful accounts of \$37 million.
+As of that date, Financial Advisory and Asset Management fees, and customers and other receivables comprised 78% of \$37 million.
+As of that date, Financial Advisory and Asset Management fees, and customers and other receivables comprised 78% of \$37 million.
+As of that date, Financial Advisory and Asset Management fees, and customers and other receivables comprised 84% and 16% of total receivables, respectively.
 See also "Critical Accounting Policies and Estimates-Revenue Recognition" above and Note 4 of Notes to Condensed Consolidated Financial Statements for additional information regarding receivables.